BioComputingUP/CAFA-evaluator/README.md

 only those terms included in the ontology file.
 If the ground truth contains only annotations from one aspect (e.g. "molecular function"), the evaluation is provided only for that aspect.
-There is a parameter to control the maximum number of terms to be considered for each target.
+The `-max_terms` parameter determines the maximum number of terms that will be considered for each target.
+Parsing stops when the target limit for every ontology is reached.
+The score is not checked, meaning that terms are not sorted before the check, and the check is performed before propagation.

 The ontology is processed with an internal parser that accepts only the OBO format.
 The following rules are applied: